bowman2001/perplexdoc/content/blog/inline-and-block-elements/index.md

 {.dl-loose}

 {{< mnote up=12 >}}
-It’s possible and common practice to place an anchor-tag `<a>` around block elements to generate a link in HTML code.
-But then its display mode should be set to {$inline-block} or some other mode with vertical spacing.
+It’s common practice to place an anchor-tag `<a>` around block elements to generate a linked page elements in HTML.
+But then, its display mode is explicitly changed into one with vertical spacing.
+This is impossible in Markdown.
 {{< /mnote >}}

 Block elements